openjs-foundation/cross-project-council/PROJECT_PROGRESSION.md

 1. Will project adopt the OpenJS CoC?
 1. Licences are compatible with Foundation requirements.
 1. No red flags from website, social media accounts, etc.
+1. Confirmation that application is authorized to represent the project.
 1. Fit with OpenJS Foundation (not all of these need to be met, but provide different ways of assessing strategic fit).
    1. Impact on JavaScript Community.
    1. How much and how broad is usage within the JavaScript Community.